Hueco Tanks State Park & Historic Site

 Hueco Tanks is mainly a day-use park.
 However, we do have 20 campsites.

 Access to the park is restricted to protect its fragile resources.
-Hueco Tanks has guided and self-guided areas; you may only access the guided area on a tour.
+Hueco Tanks has guided and self-guided areas.
+Explore those by:

 - Orientation Video: You must watch our video before you can camp or visit the self-guided area.
 Return visitors must watch the video once a year.

-- Pets: Pets can only walk on paved surfaces and on the picnic area trail.
-They must be on leash.
+- Pets: Pets are only allowed in the campground and on the paved picnic area trail.
+They are not allowed on any gravel trails or mountains.
+Pets must be on leash.
 Do not leave pets alone in a vehicle.

 - No Late Check-in: Campers must arrive at least one hour before the park closes for check-in and orientation.